Motorcycle Single Vehicle Approval

 - heavy quadricycles

-These vehicle types are defined in appendix 1 of the MSVA guide, produced by the Driver and Vehicle Standards Agency (DVSA).
+These vehicle types are defined in the foreword of the MSVA inspection manual.

 If you have a Certificate of Conformity (CoC), it will say which side of the road and which speedometer units your vehicle is equipped for.

-You must modify your vehicle if it isn’t equipped for use in Great Britain.
+You must modify your vehicle if it is not equipped for use in Great Britain.
 It will then need a Partial MSVA to check the following items: